Zzzul/diwa/README.md

 $ php artisan serve
 ```

+# Docs
+Go to `/docs`

 # Showcase
-If you use this API to your project application, you can register your project in this showcase below :
+If you use this API for your project application, you can register your project in this showcase below :

 # Contribution
 Want to make this project better?
-You can contribute this project, I am very open if there are contributions to this project.
+You can contribute to this project, I am very open if there are contributions to this project.

 # License
 [MIT License](./LICENSE)